wireservice/csvkit/docs/scripts/csvsql.rst

       --insert              In addition to creating the table, also insert the data into the table.
 Only valid when --db is specified.
+      --prefix PREFIX       Add an expression following the INSERT keyword, like IGNORE or REPLACE.
       --tables TABLE_NAMES  Specify the names of the tables to be created.
 By default, the tables will be named after the filenames without extensions or "stdin".